kelvinweijun/AIMO3-Tree-of-Thoughts/README.md

 # AIMO-3 Tree of Thoughts Solver

 A competitive mathematics problem solver built for the [AI Mathematical Olympiad (AIMO) Progress Prize 3](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-3) on Kaggle.
-It combines a **Tree of Thoughts** (ToT) reasoning framework with a locally-served large language model (vLLM) and sandboxed Python execution to tackle IMO-level problems.
+It combines a **Tree of Thoughts** (ToT) reasoning framework with a locally-served large language model (vLLM) and sandboxed Python execution to tackle IMO-level problems, which scored 33/50 in the public submission.

+Link to Kaggle notebook submitted for the competition: https://www.kaggle.com/code/varianceofx/gpt-oss-120b-tot

 ---